 Representation of uptake, transport and partitioning of the phloem-mobile and xylem-tapping nutrient potassium (K+) between a tree host and a xylem-tapping mistletoe.
 K taken up from soil (1) moves to the host shoot (2) and across the lumen-to-lumen xylem continuities (7) and parenchyma (8) of the haustorial interface and thence into the mistletoe (10).
 K in the host shoot is then pictured as being retained in host biomass (MH), lost through leaching by rain (5), in organ shedding (5) or cycled back to the root via phloem (4).
 Similar accumulation (MP) and cycling (items 11-14) are depicted for the mistletoe but with no backflow to the host.
 The mistletoe runs at an 'excess' of K due to a higher rate of transpiration and markedly active absorption of K by parenchyma of the hasutorial interface.
 Foliage shed by mistletoes is still fully loaded with K. (Based on Pate 1995); www.plantsinaction.science.uq.edu.au

-The total number of root hairs present in a four month old corn plant is about 14 billion.
-Taking the average length and breadth of a single root hair, the total surface area of all the root hairs put together and computed and it turns out that this surface area absorbs about 128-150 liters of water per day, which is surprisingly 27 times the total amount of water lost from the transpiring surface area.
+The total number of root hairs present in a four month old corn plant is approximately 14 billion or more.
+Taking the average length and breadth of a single root hair, the total surface area of all the root hairs put together and computed; and it turns out that this surface area absorbs about 28-50 liters of water per day, which is surprisingly 27 times the total amount of water lost from the transpiring surface area.
 Furthermore, the daily growth and extent of the growth of root hairs, is more than adequate for the amount of water available in the soil.
 By chance, if there is no replenishment of water that is lost from the soil, the entire volume of soil water can be lost to the atmosphere in about 24-48 hours.
 This is done through the combined action of total water absorbing surface i.e. roots and root hairs, and transpiring surface area i.e. stomata.
 If the lost water is not replenished in the soil, plants experience water stress, and if this continues, plants, die, when they reach beyond permanent wilting point.
 Though more than 90% of the water is absorbed by the root hairs zone, the other regions also absorb the water but the amount of water absorbed by these regions is not much.

 Water taken up by the roots of a plant is transported through a plant to the leaves and lost into the air.
 The stages of the process are: